 The HESC Authentication System safeguards all non-public personal information that is collected.

 You may later view your non-public personal information within HESC’s authentication system via a 128-bit HTTP secure online session.

-HESC's TAP on the Web may be accessed via the Federal FAFSA (Free Application for Federal Student Aid) on the Web or by going to the URL provided by HESC on the e-mail or postcard mailed to you.
-Before you begin the TAP on the Web process, your identity will be authenticated based upon the non-public personal information you provide such as name, Social Security Number, date of birth, etc. The authentication process identifies who you are, provides you with a HESC USER ID and PIN, and serves to help safeguard your non-public personal information.
+HESC's TAP-on-the-Web may be accessed via the Federal Free Application for Federal Student Aid (FAFSA) online form or by going to https://webapps.hesc.ny.gov/hescpub/main?target=renderer_tap_student_inq.
+Before you begin the TAP- on- the- Web process, your identity will be authenticated based upon the non-public personal information you provide such as name, Social Security Number, date of birth, etc. The authentication process identifies who you are, provides you with a HESC USER ID and PIN, and serves to help safeguard your non-public personal information.

 Information Collected When You Change Your TAP Information on This Web Site

 If, during your visit to this web site, you want to view your TAP status, reviewing and changing data used in the processing of your TAP application, or request duplicate TAP forms, you will need to use your HescPIN user ID and PIN.
 You still have the option to change your school or address on a paper form available at 1-888-NYS-HESC (1-888-697-4372) or 1-800-445-5234 (TDD).
 HESC needs to know the school you're attending in order to pay TAP awards.